FlowingCode/CronExpressionEditor/README.md

 This add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-CronExpressionEditor is written by Flowing Code S.A.
+CronExpressionEditor Add-on is written by Flowing Code S.A.

 ## Third-Party Dependencies